The Rx middlemen: A look into the role of PBMs.

 2. Deliver an aligned, transparent model.

-How a PBM makes money can have a significant impact on the quality of care your members receive.
-Many legacy PBMs own their own pharmacies - specialty, retail, and mail order - and make money when patients purchase from a PBM-owned pharmacy, creating a conflict of interest.
-Additionally, some PBMs prioritize drugs with higher rebates over clinically appropriate alternatives, which can lead to higher costs for employers and their teams.
+How a PBM middleman makes money can have a significant impact on the quality of care your members receive.
+Many legacy PBMs own their own pharmacies—specialty, retail, and mail order—and profit when patients fill prescriptions at those in-house options, creating a direct conflict of interest.
+They also rely on two opaque revenue streams:

 3. Prioritize advanced tech with simple delivery.